-Offseason notes: Realignment led to Conference USA swelling to 14 teams in 2013.
-Houston, Memphis, SMU and UCF all bolted for the Big East, so CUSA raided FAU, FIU, Middle Tennessee and North Texas from the Sun Belt.
+Realignment led to Conference USA swelling to 14 teams in 2013.
+Houston, Memphis, SMU and UCF all bolted for the Big East (later named the American Athletic Conference), so CUSA raided FAU, FIU, Middle Tennessee and North Texas from the Sun Belt.
 It additionally picked up Louisiana Tech and UTSA, both of which were refugees from the WAC after that conference dropped football.

-Changes in the conference continue in 2014 with the losses of East Carolina, Tulane and Tulsa to the American Athletic Conference.
+Changes in the conference continue in 2014 with the losses of East Carolina, Tulane and Tulsa to the American.
 As replacements, the league has attracted Western Kentucky (Sun Belt) and Old Dominion (FCS).
 It adds UNC-Charlotte (FCS) in 2015 to get back to 14 schools.

 FAU, UAB and Western Kentucky will all have new head coaches this season.